A gorgeous view on a snowcapped Mount Fuji as seen from the small village of Izumi (泉) in Shizuoka prefecture.

 Mount Fuji, as everybody in Japan knows, is a dormant volcano.
 It is actually still classified as active, but with a low risk of eruption.
 Mount Fuji’s last eruption in 1707-1708, now known as the Hoei Eruption, devastated the surrounding area.
 It spew out some 800 million cubic meters of volcanic ash, which reached as far as Edo (today’s Tokyo), almost 100 kilometers away.

-The carpet of volcanic ash covered fields and villages in the provinces of Izu, Kai, Sagami, and Musashi, causing widespread starvation.
 It forced countless villagers to leave and many villages turned into ghost towns.
 Those determined to stay were hit by a secondary disaster in August 1708 when an avalanche of volcanic ash and mud broke the dams of the Sakawa River, flooding the Ashigara plain.
 Over the next 80 years, the river would flood repeatedly.2

 The seemingly never-ending disaster persuaded the Tokugawa Shogunate to launch an ambitious reconstruction program, which eventually succeeded in making the area inhabitable again.